-- the future return period of unpredictable extreme weather events such as multi-season droughts - future emissions, atmospheric greenhouse gases concentration, and the pace of climate change - the specific influence of climate change for issues such as flooding and water demand where there are many factors involved - the costs and benefits of adaptation options and the suitability of the measures we choose - the potential appearance of some entirely new issues.
+- the future return period of unpredictable extreme weather events such as multi-season droughts. - future emissions, atmospheric greenhouse gases concentration, and the pace of climate change. - the specific influence of climate change for issues such as flooding, combined sewer overflow discharges, and water demand where there are many factors involved. - the costs and benefits of adaptation options and the suitability of the measures we choose. - the potential appearance of some entirely new issues.